Skunks, how do you get rid of them?

 Don’t give them a reason to come into your yard.
 Make sure you don’t leave anything around for them to eat, dog or cat food, garbage, etc. Make sure they can’t nest under your shed or house.
 Skunks will eat most anything.
 They are particularly partial to eating grubs.
 Grubs are the larvae of Japanese, and other types, of beetles.

-Grubs can really damage your lawn and trees, you may want to treat for grubs.
+Grubs can really damage your lawn and trees and you may want to treat for grubs.